vladk-ml/sdat/memory-bank/systemPatterns.md

 ## Workflow Integration

-- **Stage Transitions:** Image Collection → Annotation → Augmentation → Training, with clear UI indicators and data versioning at each stage.
+- **Stage Transitions:** Raw Dataset (original files) → Refined Dataset (JPG + metadata) → Annotation → Augmentation → Training, with clear UI indicators and data versioning at each stage.
 - **Export Pipeline:** Flexible, format-aware export system for datasets and models.
+- **History/Audit:** All dataset changes are logged and viewable in a dedicated history panel.